tryigit/PlayIntegrityFix/README.md

 > [!NOTE]
 > I do not share my own projects on github (This project is only for update) So this is a fork.
 You can see whose project I forked in the changelog.

+These are just things I make and use myself and I share them because people want them, so I don't look at the issues much and I don't waste my time.
+It's not worth it.